< Back to Shopping

 9. Noise Levels

-Wine refrigerators can make a mild humming sound that could be disturbing in home collectors’ living spaces.
-While commercial spaces are loud enough for a wine cooler to make a difference, opt for a quiet model if you buy a home-use unit.
-You can consider placing the wine refrigeration unit in the basement or at a far corner to reduce disturbances.
+Wine refrigerators can produce a mild humming sound that may be disturbing in the living spaces of home collectors.
+While commercial spaces are loud enough for a wine cooler to make a noticeable difference, opt for a quiet model if you plan to use it in a home setting.
+You can consider placing the wine refrigeration unit in the basement or in a far corner to reduce disturbances.

 10. Brands and Models for Wine Refrigeration

-Research the brands and models for wine refrigeration since it is always good to go with established and trusted names in the sector.
+Research the brands and models of wine refrigeration, as it is always advisable to opt for established and trusted names in the sector.

-• Summit: Summit is a trusted brand in the refrigeration industry, and Summit’s 15 and 18-inch (38.1 and 45.72 cm) wine coolers are quite popular among buyers thanks to their size and versatile combination.
-The brand offers wine cooler and drawer freezer combos, a great convenience for fast-paced bars and restaurants.
-While the combination drives the price slightly higher, it is worth it for many business owners since it is a complete refrigeration storage solution with a dual-zone structure.
+• Summit: Summit is a trusted brand in the refrigeration industry, and its 15- and 18-inch (38.1 and 45.72 cm) wine coolers are pretty popular among buyers due to their size and versatile design.
+The brand offers wine coolers and drawer freezer combos, an excellent convenience for fast-paced bars and restaurants.
+While the combination drives the price slightly higher, it is worth it for many business owners, as it provides a complete refrigeration storage solution with a dual-zone structure.

 • AvaValley: AvaValley wine coolers have many great options for ready-to-drink wine storage.
-AvaValley WRC-46-SZ single temperature full glass door commercial wine cooler is popular for bars serving diverse wines.
+The AvaValley WRC-46-SZ single temperature full glass door commercial wine cooler is popular among bars serving a diverse range of wines.
 They have larger dual-zone models.

 • EuroCave: EuroCave wine coolers can hold 28 to 234 bottles, depending on size.
 EuroCave coolers are manufactured in France and are designed to fit seamlessly with your operations.
-They have solid black doors, 99% UV-resistant glass door options, and several shelf types, such as sliding, storage, display, and serving shelves.
+They feature solid black doors, 99% UV-resistant glass options, and various shelf types, including sliding, storage, display, and serving shelves.
 Their built-in coolers are quite popular thanks to their aesthetic appearance.

 • Frigidaire: Frigidaire wine coolers can hold 24 to 52 bottles at ideal temperatures.
-The brand has single and dual-zone models and two color options to meet businesses’ functional and aesthetic demands.
-Their wine coolers are quite affordable, with the Frigidaire Gallery 52 Bottle Wine Cooler being the most expensive at $999.
+The brand offers single and dual-zone models, as well as two color options, to meet businesses’ functional and aesthetic needs.
+Their wine coolers are pretty affordable, with the Frigidaire Gallery 52 Bottle Wine Cooler being the most expensive at $999.

 Other high-quality wine refrigeration manufacturers include Beverage-Air, Eurodib USA, Infrico USA, Koolmore, Maxx Ice, Omcan USA, Oscartek, Perlik, Traulsen, True, and Victory.